 Vastly obedient?!
 You are fair, & do not try to deceive me & in that you have great merit, I confess, – but on “other points” – XXX

 I wish I could flatter myself I had the least influence… for I could talk & reason with you for two Hours, so many objections have I to urge, & after all, for what… is it worth while!

 Believing a woman’s duty was to provide her husband with his heir and that monogamy within marriage was not the natural state and as such a woman was at liberty to have affairs, only and always with discretion but it was Lady Caroline’s blatant lack of circumspection and NOT the affair with either Sr. Godfrey Webster or Byron which prompted Lady Melbourne to become her severest critic:

 when any one braves the opinion of the World, sooner or later they will feel the consequences of it and although at first people may have excused your forming friendships with all those who are censured for their conduct, from yr youth and inexperience yet when they see you continue to single them out and to overlook all the decencys imposed by Society –

 they will look upon you as belonging to the same class…

-By 1816 in the aftermath of Byron’s disastrous marriage and the Milbanke family had severed contact with the Melbourne family – a vengeful and isolated Lady Caroline created yet more mischief with the publication of her book Glenarvon.
+By 1816 and in the aftermath of Byron’s disastrous marriage and after the Milbanke family had severed contact with the Melbourne family – a vengeful and isolated Lady Caroline created yet more mischief with the publication of her book Glenarvon.